We’re living in

 Mandatory labelling

-One of the first and most important steps is mandatory labelling for all meat and animal products.
+One of the first and most important steps is giving consumers the information that they need by introducing mandatory labelling for all meat and animal products.
 We need clear, truthful information about what’s in our food.
 The current system is built on misleading marketing, and consumers have the right to know whether their food contains antibiotics, hormones, or growth accelerants.
 Mandatory labelling would not only empower consumers but also hold producers accountable for what they are selling.

 Transitioning to better Meat